imaginevision/Z-Camera-Doc/E2/http.md

 ﻿This document describes the HTTP command to control the Z CAM E2 (firmware 0.82).

 ## Basic
-Most of the command are based on GET request and the response is JSON
  ```HTTP
  GET /url
  ```